 14 breathtaking experiences to enjoy in Iceland

 You’d be hard-pressed to find a more magical place than Iceland.
-This vast volcanic island is teeming with sparkling glaciers, majestic waterfalls, picturesque mountain peaks and miles of rolling cliffs.
+This vast volcanic island is teeming with sparkling glaciers, majestic waterfalls, picturesque mountain peaks, and miles of rolling cliffs.
 It’s straight out of a fairy tale.

 Whether you choose to visit Iceland in summer or winter, you’re guaranteed to see a ton of jaw-droppingly beautiful natural attractions you won’t find anywhere else on Earth.
-So, check out our list of things you absolutely have to do, then book your flight to Iceland for an unforgettable trip to the land of fire and ice.
+So, check out our list of things to do, then book your flight to Iceland for an unforgettable trip to the land of fire and ice.

 1. Drop into a volcano

 Ever wondered what a volcano looks like inside?
 Well, you can find out at Thrihnukagigur volcano in Iceland.
 If you’re brave enough, you can take a tour from Rekyavik to the Bláfjöll mountains, where you’ll hike across a lava field and descend through the top of the crater to Thrihnukagigur’s magma chamber.
 It’s a once-in-a-lifetime opportunity.

 And no, the volcano isn’t active.
 You’ll be perfectly safe.